jinghuazhao/GWAS-course/doc/SpiroMeta+UKB_summary.md

 2     |  one  | 5e-9   | <1e-3 | <1e-3      | 40     |  yes       | SF2/ST4
 3     |  one  | 5e-9   | >1e-3 | >1e-3      | 323 + 5 (chromosome X)  |  no  | ST5

+* joint/conditional analysis. where sentinel variants for two signals for different phenotypes were in high LD (r2 > 0.5), we retained the most significant variant; where two signals were in moderate LD (0.1 > r2 > 0.5), we retained variants if, after conditional analysis, they still met the tier 1 or tier 2 threshold; for signals in low LD (r2 < 0.1) we retained both variants.
+We then used the same criteria to identify a subset of new signals that were distinct from previously published independent signals (see below)
 * association of (LD-pruned) previously reported signals for any of three criteria:
   * the previously reported sentinel was associated (P < 1e−5) with any lung function trait in UK Biobank;
   * a proxy for the previously reported sentinel with r2 > 0.5 was associated (P < 1e−5) with any lung function trait in UK Biobank;